-Alkaline Diet with Vegetable Protein Decreases Risk of Kidney Failure
+Alkaline Diet with Vegetables Lowers Risk of Kidney Failure

 Multiple studies have recently confirmed that eating an alkaline diet with plenty of vegetable protein reduces the risk of kidney failure and chronic kidney disease.

 In one study, researchers from the University of Utah followed 1,104 patients with chronic kidney failure using the 1988-1994 National Health and Nutrition Examination Study.
 They continued to follow those patients until 2006.